metapolator/metapolator/CPS-metapolation.md

 For explanations of the datatypes, see [[cascading parameter sheets]].

 A CPS interpolator is a list of `Rule`s.
-When interpolating /N/ masters, each `Parameter` whose `ParameterValue` is a list of /N-1/ real numbers is considered (we can either require that all parameters are valid interpolations, or ignore those that aren't).
+When interpolating _N_ masters, each `Parameter` whose `ParameterValue` is a list of _N-1_ real numbers is considered (we can either require that all parameters are valid interpolations, or ignore those that aren't).

 The interpolator interpolates in two senses: